VoidLeech/Paths-Are-Roads/readme.md

 ### Mod Support
 Paths are Roads comes with built-in mod support for various mods.
 If your favourite mod is missing, feel free to create an issue or open a PR.
-We currently support the following mods:
+Paths are Roads currently support the following mods:
 - Aether:
     - Moa
     - Phyg